Collaborative search on the plane without communication: Preliminaries

 \section{Preliminaries}

-We consider the ANTS problem, where $k$ mobile \emph{agents} (robots) are searching for a \emph{treasure} on the two-dimensional plane.
-Each agent has a field of view bounded by a small positive constant, hence, for simplicity, we can assume that the agents are actually walking on the integer two-dimensional infinite grid $G\coloneqq\mathbf{Z}^2$.
-All $k$ agents starts the search from a central node $s$ of $G$, called the \emph{source}.
-An adversary locates the treasure at some node $\tau$ of $G$, referred to as the \emph{target} node; the agents have no a priori information about the location of $\tau$.
-The goal of the agents it to \emph{find} the treasure: this task is accomplished once at least one of the agents visits the node~$\tau$.
+We consider the problem where $k$ mobile {\em agents} (robots) are searching for a {\em treasure} on the two-dimensional plane.
+Each agent has a bounded field of view of say $\varepsilon>0$, hence, for simplicity, we can assume that the agents are actually walking on the integer two-dimensional infinite grid $G=\mathbb{Z}^2$.
+All $k$ agents starts the search from a central node $s\in G$, called the {\em source}.
+An adversary locates the treasure at some node $\tau\in G$, referred to as the {\em target} node; the agents have no a priori information about the location of $\tau$.
+The goal of the agents it to {\em find} the treasure-- this task is accomplished once at least one of the agents visits the node~$\tau$.

 The agents are probabilistic machines that can move on the grid, but cannot communicate between themselves.
 All $k$ agents are identical (execute the same protocol).
 An agent can traverse an edge of the grid in both directions.
 We do not restrict the internal storage and computational power of agents, nevertheless, we note that all our upper bounds use simple procedures that can be implemented using relatively short memory.
-For example, with respect to navigation, our constructions only assume the ability to perform four basic procedures, namely: (1) choose a direction uniformly at random, (2) walk in a "straight" line to a prescribed distance, (3) perform a \emph{spiral search} around a node\footnote{The spiral search around a node $v$ is a particular deterministic local search algorithm (see, e.g.,~\cite{BCR91}) that starts at $v$ and enables the agent to visit all nodes at distance $\Omega(\sqrt{x})$ from $v$ by traversing $x$ edges, for every integer $x$.
+For example, with respect to navigation, our constructions only assume the ability to perform four basic procedures, namely: (1) choose a direction uniformly at random, (2) walk in a "straight" line to a prescribed distance, (3) perform a {\em spiral search} around a node\footnote{The spiral search around a node $v$ is a particular deterministic local search algorithm (see, e.g., \cite{BCR91}) that starts at $v$ and enables the agent to visit all nodes at distance $\Omega(\sqrt{x})$ from $v$ by traversing $x$ edges, for every integer $x$.
 For our purposes, since we are concerned only with asymptotic results, we can replace this atomic navigation procedure with any procedure that guarantees such a property.
-For simplicity, in the remainder of the paper, we assume that for every integer $x$, the spiral search of length $x$ starting at a node $v$ visits all nodes at distance at most $\sqrt{x}/2$ from $v$}, and (4) return to the source node.
+For simplicity, in the remaining of the paper, we assume that for every integer $x$, the spiral search of length $x$ starting at a node $v$ visits all nodes at distance at most $\sqrt{x}/2$ from $v$}, and (4) return to the source node.
 On the other hand, for our lower bounds to hold, we do not require any restriction on the navigation capabilities.